Kinematic quantities for a spherical distribution of uniformly accelerated observers

 The kinematical quantities derived from the velocity field of a nongeodesic congruence are studied.
-We found the shear tensor components are finite in time but diverge at the event horizon of the spacetime located at $\rho_{H} = 0$, while the vorticity is constant.
+We found the shear tensor components are finite in time but diverge at the event horizon of the spacetime located at $\rho_{H} = 0$.
 The surface gravity on the horizon is just the proper acceleration of the uniformly expanding distribution of observers, in spherical Rindler coordinates.
 The Raychaudhuri equation is fulfilled for our nongeodesic congruence of particles worldlines.

 \textbf{Keywords} : expansion bubble, surface gravity, nongeodesic congruence.